shanvi16/AI-ML-Model-Performance-Benchmarking-Tracker/Weekly_Reports/Week_2_report.md

 ## Data Understanding

-The dataset was explored to understand the available features, data types, and overall structure.
+The dataset was explored to understand the available features, data types and overall structure.
 Statistical summaries and dataset information were reviewed to identify important characteristics of the data.

 ## Data Cleaning